 This recipe is from pastry chef Joanne Chang of Flour Bakery in Boston, and in the article she tells how she came up with it.
-It evolved from the Toll House recipe, but Joanne Chang uses part bread flour, adds a combination of milk chocolate and the best semi-sweet chocolate available, lets the dough rest and scoops it out by quarter cups so the cookies are nice and big.
+It evolved from the Toll House recipe, but Joanne Chang’s chocolate chip cookies call for part bread flour, a combination of milk chocolate and semisweet chocolate, and a resting period for the dough.
+The cookies are also made with quarter cup scoops, so they are nice and big!

 Here’s the chocolate chip cookie recipe verbatim from the Atlantic.

 Atlantic took out the full article, so I’ve posted my adapted version below.
 I always use weights, as the volume measurements give inconsistent results.